 These rights were not given to you by man either.
 They were given to you by the Creator, by God himself.
-The idea that rights come from God has largely been forsaken in modern American discourse.
+The idea that rights come from God has largely been forsaken in modern American discourse for two reasons.
 First, because there is a growing trend towards atheism and secondly, because we tend to talk about Constitutional, rather than unalienable rights.

-Unfortunately, taking about Constitutional rights gives the idea that the government gives us these rights, which means the rights come from other men, not from God.
-If the rights are granted by men, then men also have the power to take them away.
-That is also true if there is no God, no ultimate moral authority.
-If God does not exist, then unalienable rights are merely an idea proposed by some people that other people can choose to ignore because it interferes with “doing your own thing.”
+Unfortunately, referring to our rights as Constitutional gives the idea that the government gives us these rights.
+That suggests that our rights come from other men..
+But, if the rights are granted by men, then men also have the power to take them away.
+That is also true if there is no God, as there is no ultimate moral authority if there is no God.
+If rights are granted by man and not God, they are merely ideas one group may believe in and another may reject because it interferes with “doing your own thing.”

 What people need to understand is that human rights are not political issues.
 They are moral issues.
 Believing your rights are God-given and unalienable is essential to a free society for two reasons.
 First, if those in political power believe there is an authority higher than themselves who will hold them morally accountable if they trespass on other’s rights, it will restrain their actions.
 More importantly, if the people believe that these rights are given them by God, and not by some mortal authority, they will defend their rights and seek to prevent other people, including those acting on behalf of the government from taking them away.

-It does mean that no one (including those who are in authority in government) has the moral right to deprive you of them.
+This is important because unalienable doesn't mean that other people are automatically going to respect your rights.
+No rational person could believe that because other people can and do violate your rights.
+What it does mean is that no one (including those who are in authority in government) has the moral right to deprive you of them.
 If they trespass against your rights, they are morally in the wrong, and since they are morally in the wrong, you morally have the right to resist their efforts.
-In fact, it means that you have the moral right (and perhaps even the moral obligation) to use violence to protect yourself or others against said violation.
+In fact, it means that you have the moral right (and perhaps even the moral obligation) to use violence, if necessary, to protect yourself or others against said violation.